robmoratore/gpt-2/INCONTEXTLEARNING.md

 The example file included in `/data` has already been formatted to include the delimiters.

-### Next we encode the training data into a format which the model can use
+#### Data encoding

+For the model to be able to use the data, it first needs to be encoded.
+This only needs to be done once for any dataset you use for training.

+We can do that with the following command:

 ```
 python3 encode.py data/haiku.txt data/haiku.npz
 ```

+### Model training

+We are now ready to train the model.
+The questions is, which model will we train?

+By default, the `124M` model will be used as the basis, however you can specify a different model with the `--model_name model` parameter.
+Bigger models will be a lot more resource intensive to train, so we suggest you first try with the smallest model.
+In general that model already produces quite good results.

-### Finally we can start training
+We can start training with:
 ```
-python3 train.py --dataset data/haiku.npz --model_name haiku
+python3 train.py --dataset data/haiku.npz --run_name haiku
 ```

-To differentiate between model runs we train we add `--model_name name` to the command.
+To differentiate between model runs we train we add `--run_name name` to the command.

 There are many other parameters which can be changed and tuned while training the model.
-You can find out more within
+You can find out more with:

 ```
 python3 train.py --help